rubin-khadka/planner_nav_robot/README.md

 ## Introduction

 This project implements a three-phase robotic system for autonomous exploration, marker detection, and image processing.
 The robot navigates a known environment, detects ArUco markers, sorts them, and processes their images.

-Due to initial navigation challenges with our custom robot model, we utilized the robot model and navigation stack from: [MOGI-ROS/Week-7-8-Gazebo-basics](https://github.com/MOGI-ROS/Week-7-8-ROS2-Navigation)
+**Note:** Due to initial navigation challenges with our custom robot model, we utilized the robot model and navigation stack from: [MOGI-ROS/Week-7-8-Gazebo-basics](https://github.com/MOGI-ROS/Week-7-8-ROS2-Navigation)

 ## Video Demonstrations